SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 integers separated by a space, representing a friendship connection between the two users.

-You are also provided with a smaller dataset `facebook-small.txt` that you can use for testing and debugging your code.
+You are also provided with a smaller dataset `facebook-small.txt`.
+We strongly encourage you to use the smaller dataset first, as it is easier to work with and debug.
+Once your code is working correctly with the smaller dataset, you can then test it with the larger dataset.
 The smaller dataset contains only 10 users.

 ## Sparse Matrices